Plastic Milling Machining Guidelines

 Milling typically involves high cutting speeds and medium feed rates for most thermoplastic parts

 Milling is a common method for machining plastic parts.
-In this process, the plastic is held in place while a cylindrical cutter moves on an axis to mill flat surfaces, grooves, shoulders, etc. Both CNC and manual mills are used for plastics.
-Below are guidelines for milling several performance plastics.
+In this process, the plastic is held in place while a cylindrical cutter moves on an axis to mill flat surfaces, grooves, shoulders, etc. Both CNC and manual mills can be used for plastic materials.
+Below are guidelines for milling several performance plastics:

 Special Measures: Preheat material to 250°F Caution when using coolants, susceptible to stress cracking Use carbide-tipped tools